Dubai Digital Nomad Visa (Virtual Working Program UAE) — 2026 Update

 • Business owners running a company registered outside the UAE.

-To qualify, applicants must show they have a steady income, valid health insurance, and proof of employment or business ownership for at least one year.
+To qualify, applicants must show a steady income, valid health insurance, and proof of employment or business ownership for at least one year.

 What Does It Allow You to Do?